milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Kai/Meeting Kai.md

 Emi: "What did you lose?
 Maybe I can help you find it."

-???: "It's a small golden trinket thingy.
+???: "It's kinda like a small golden thing.
 It should look like a flower of some kind."

 Emi: "Wait a minute, could you be talking about this?"